 Food has always been my passion.
 When I was knee high to a grasshopper, I would spend hours messing around with scraps of pastry and leftover mixture in bowls.
-Mum poured over her de rigueur Cordon Bleu cookery magazines and made everything, from her own thick, yellow cream to pastry every week.
-The era of 70’s dinner parties was well underway and eating the leftovers the following morning was as an intrinsic part of my food education, I still have a weakness for next day’s pavlova.
+Mum poured over her de rigueur Cordon Bleu cookery magazines and made everything, from thick, yellow cream to pastry.
+The era of 'the dinner party' was well underway and eating the leftovers the following morning was as an intrinsic part of my education, I still have a weakness for next day’s pavlova.

-After graduating, I cooked in France for six months and for anyone locally who needed help in the kitchen from ‘drop-off-and-run’ suppers to glam canapé parties before spending a very happy nine months at Leith’s School of Food and Wine; it was then time to set about finding a ‘proper job’.
-I was a devotee of New Covent Garden soups and was lucky enough to work there for several years, writing recipes and living and breathing soup.
+After graduating, I cooked in France for six months and for anyone locally who needed help in the kitchen from ‘drop-off-and-run’ suppers to canapé parties before spending nine months at Leith’s School of Food and Wine.
+It was then time to set about finding a full time job.
+I was a devotee of New Covent Garden soups and was lucky enough to work there writing recipes and living and breathing soup.

-My next job was my dream job.
-I worked for my food heroine, Delia Smith.
-After 10 years or so, working on magazines, television programmes and Delia’s best-selling cookery books, I went on to work in Australia, New Zealand and New York, returning home a few years later to become Food Director at Sainsbury's Magazine.
+Next, I worked for Delia Smith over a period of 10 years on magazines, television programmes and Delia’s best-selling cookery books.
+Following projects in Australasia and New York, I returned home to become Food Director at Sainsbury's Magazine.

-One of the first books I co-wrote was The Food of France (Murdoch Books) which won a prize at the Gourmand World Cookbook Awards.
-I later wrote the recipes for The Camper Van Cookbook and The Camper Van Coast and then, Weekend Baking, now renamed as Family Baking.
-My latest book is Marmalade: A Bittersweet Cookbook and over the past few years I have made hundreds of different types of marmalade; making marmalade has become the start of a whole new kitchen journey.
-I launched my range of Bittersweet marmalades in 2015.
+One of the first books I co-wrote was The Food of France (Murdoch Books) winning a prize at the Gourmand World Cookbook Awards.
+I contributed the recipes for The Camper Van Cookbook and The Camper Van Coast and wrote Weekend Baking, now renamed as Family Baking.
+My latest book is Marmalade: A Bittersweet Cookbook and I launched my range of Bittersweet marmalades in 2015.